shazamazon/Module-Nav-Search-Bar/README.md

-# Shazamazon Proxy and Cart Functionality
+# Shazamazon Proxy and Navigation Functionality

 ### About